Essential Glow Moisturizer SPF 30 Sun Protection

 • SPF 100 blocks 99%

-That means 50% more UVB rays can penetrate your skin if you use SPF 30 compared to SPF 50.
-When you know you won't be able to find shade in the intense midday sun, you may want to consider a higher SPF along with other protective measures such as hats and UV-rated clothing.
+So which is better SPF 30 or 50?
+The above shows that SPF 30 lets 50% more UVB rays penetrate your skin, compared to SPF 50.
+If you know that you won't be able to find shade in the midday sun, we recommend a higher SPF 50 along with a hat and UV-rated clothing.

-But there’s a trade-off: super high SPF ratings mean increased potential for a sensitised reaction.
-And if mineral filters are used to reach an SPF rating over 50, aesthetics will likely be compromised (hello, white streaks!)
-We recommend you experiment with our Advanced Sun Protection Daily Moisturiser SPF 50 which leaves zero white cast and contains a blend of five next-generation synthetic UVA & UVB filters tolerable even for sensitive skin – as you might just find it is the best sunscreen for your face.
+But there’s a trade-off: super high SPF ratings mean an increased chance of sensitised reactions.
+And if mineral filters are used to reach an SPF rating over 50, aesthetics will likely be compromised (hello, white streaks).
+Our Advanced Sun Protection Daily Moisturiser SPF 50 contains a blend of five next-generation synthetic UVA & UVB filters tolerable even for sensitive skin, so try it out if you want high sun protection with zero white cast.

-We wish there was a quick and easy answer to this question.
-In the past, it was thought that simple maths was enough: if you know your skin turns pink or begins to darken within ten minutes of sun exposure without protection, then Factor 30 sun cream would provide 300 minutes of protection (10 x 30 = 300).
-How long does Factor 50 last?
-500 minutes.
+Everyone used to think that simple maths was enough: if you know your skin turns pink or begins to deepen in ten minutes of sun exposure without protection, then factor 50 sun cream would provide 500 minutes of protection (10 x 50 = 500).
+How long does Factor 30 last?
+300 minutes.
 Factor 15 sun cream?
 150, and so on.

-But it just isn't that simple.
-SPF ratings aren’t only about the amount of time that the skin is exposed to UV light; rather, the ratings are about the time and the amount of exposure combined, meaning the intensity of UVB based on where you are in the world.
-Plus other factors such as amount of cloud cover, latitude, season and proximity to reflective surfaces like water, sand and snow.
+But no, SPF 50 does not mean 50 minutes or 500 minutes.
+SPF ratings aren’t just about the amount of time.
+Actually, the ratings are about the time and the amount of exposure.
+Exposure takes into location, cloud cover, latitude, season and proximity to reflective surfaces like water, sand and snow.

 “Normal conditions” means the amount and intensity of UV light that usually impacts your skin.
-When you know your skin will be getting more intense and/or prolonged UV exposure, you will need to choose sun cream with a higher SPF rating and reapply often.
-All UV filters break down and become less effective with ongoing exposure to sunlight.
-Reapplying at regular intervals ensures that sun protection is maintained.
+When you know your skin will be getting more intense and/or prolonged UV exposure, you need to choose sun cream with a higher SPF rating and reapply often.
+All UV filters break down and become less effective with ongoing exposure to sunlight so reapplying at regular intervals keeps the protection going.

-For example, if your skin normally changes colour after 10 minutes of unprotected sun exposure at noon in your back garden in June, and you use a sun cream rated SPF 30, you will get five hours of sun protection (10 minutes x 30 = 300 minutes, or 5 hours).
+For example, if your skin normally changes colour after 10 minutes of unprotected sun exposure at noon in your back garden in June, and you use a sun cream rated SPF 30, you will get five hours of sun protection (10 minutes x 30 = 300 minutes or 5 hours).
 If your skin would normally change colour after 20 minutes of sun exposure at 9:00 am in June in your back garden, SPF 30 would grant you 10 hours of protection.
-But this is only true if you’ve applied your sun cream liberally and studies show that most people tend not to.
-In reality, people apply much less sun cream than how they apply it when conducting tests to determine the SPF rating in labs, so you are likely not getting the SPF level of protection indicated on the label.
+But this is only true if you know how to apply sun protection properly and studies show that most people don’t.
+Everyday people apply much less sun cream compared to what’s used in lab tests, so you are likely not getting the SPF level of protection indicated on the label.

 The bottom line is when you know you’ll be outside for longer than usual or when the sun is more intense in your neighbourhood, opt for higher SPF ratings of at least 30 and reapply every 2 hours.
 Now that you know how the SPF rating in sunscreen works, check out our top tips on sun protection.